tcz/js-secure-uploader/README.md

 - Firefox support

-Once this bug is fixed in FF, it should work there too: https://bugzilla.mozilla.org/show_bug.cgi?id=664783 I am planning to add support anyways with async file read in the worker, but it's a bit ugly.
+Once this bug is fixed in FF, it should work there too: https://bugzilla.mozilla.org/show_bug.cgi?id=667388 It is a crappy issue with File object serialization when passed to Workers.
+Chrome solved this without problems.
+Try harder Mozilla.

 - Optimizations